ncatlab/nlab-content/pages/18181.md

 ###### _I._ On logic in general. ([A50](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_050.png)-5/B74-9)

-In this paragraph, the scope of logic as a science is clarified, distinguishing it from aesthetics and structuring its subdisciplines, to then be able to show the place of transcendental logic among them in the following paragraph, Paragraph II.
+In this paragraph, the scope of logic as a science is clarified, distinguishing it from aesthetics and structuring its subdisciplines, to then be able to show the place of transcendental logic among them in the following paragraph.
 To do so, Kant firstly provides a plethora of terminology (“receptivity of impressions”, “spontaneity of concepts”, “empirical”, “sensibility”, “receptivity”), to then distinguish between the science of aesthetics and logic, the former concerning the rules of sensibility and the latter the rules of thinking. ([A50](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_050.png)-2/B74-6).

 Secondly ([A52](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_052.png)/B76), Kant divides the science of logic into __general logic__ (synonymous with __elementary logic__) which contains the necessary rules of thinking, regardless of its object and __particular logic__ which contains the necessary rules of thinking about certain kinds of objects.
 Such a set of rules is called "organon of this or that science".
 In modern language this is the [[methodology]] of a [[science|scientific discipline]].